abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 everything that comes out of our obsession with “me” and “mine.”
 Certainly, these things come to the surface in all of us, and I’m not suggesting we deny or try to annihilate them.
-Rather, this is about redirecting our attention away from self-oriented concerns, so that we can step into this field of blessing and merit.
+Rather, this is about redirecting our attention away from self-oriented concerns so that we can step into this field of blessing and merit.

 There is a verse from the Dhammapada where the Buddha instructs us to do